What Is Vivitrol?

 Is Vivitrol Right For You?

-As with any recovery treatment medication, many scientists and psychiatrists caution against labeling Vivitrol as a magic bullet or overstating its efficacy.
+As with any recovery treatment or prescription medication, many scientists and psychiatrists caution against labeling Vivitrol as a magic bullet or overstating its efficacy.
 It’s not the sole factor that can decide the outcome of treatment.
 However, taking the shot monthly can be extremely helpful for those facing daily cravings for opioids or alcohol.

 Vivitrol vs. Suboxone